Healthcare integration

 Healthcare Integration Experience: What Survives Reality in PAS and EMR Programmes

-Hospitals don’t fail because they chose the “wrong engine”.
-They fail when integration becomes a pile of point-to-point agreements with no owners, no governance, and no operational truth.
-JTX helps healthcare providers and vendors design integration architectures that survive go-live, audits, and the Monday morning after.
+Hospitals do not fail because they chose the wrong engine.
+They fail when integration becomes a collection of point-to-point agreements with unclear ownership, weak governance, and no operational truth.
+JTX helps healthcare providers and vendors reduce delivery risk by designing integration architectures that survive go-live, audit scrutiny, and operational reality.

 100+ healthcare integrations delivered

-HL7 v2, FHIR, REST APIs, and vendor integration patterns that hold up under clinical load.
+HL7 v2, FHIR, REST APIs, and vendor integration patterns delivered in live clinical environments where reliability matters.

 8 TrakCare implementations

-Integration architecture, interface delivery, go-live readiness, and post-go-live stabilisation.
+Integration architecture, interface delivery, go-live readiness, stabilisation, and practical recovery support when delivery pressure is high.

 6 platform upgrades across integrated estates

-Safe cutovers, regression strategy, interface compatibility, and “nothing breaks silently” controls.
+Safe cutovers, regression strategy, interface compatibility, and operational controls designed to stop silent failure.

 Experience spans public and private hospitals across New Zealand, the United Kingdom, and APAC.
-We work with providers and vendors, and we speak both languages: clinical operations and technical reality.
+We work with providers and vendors and translate between executive risk, clinical operations, and technical delivery.

 The uncomfortable truth about healthcare integration